George Steevens: Career

+Death and legacy

+Steevens died at Hampstead on 22 January 1800.
+A monument to his memory by John Flaxman, with an inscription commemorating his Shakespearian labours, was erected in Poplar Chapel.
+The sale catalogue of his valuable library is in the British Museum.

 Steevens's Shakespeare was re-issued by Reed in 1803, in 21 volumes, with additional notes left by Steevens.
 This, which is known as the first variorum edition, was reprinted in 1813.

 Honours

-He was elected a Fellow of the Royal Society in May 1767.
+Steevens was elected a Fellow of the Royal Society in May 1767.